 At Tavistock College, the progress of all young people including those with SEND is the responsibility of the class teacher.

-The overview of SEND students is the responsibility of the SENDCo, Miss Harris, who will monitor, coordinate and evaluate provision for these students.
+The overview of SEND students is the responsibility of the Director of SEND (Mrs Turner) and the SENDCo, Mrs Champion, who will monitor, coordinate and evaluate provision for these students.